manutter51/bailey/README.md

 it is now time to handle the actual request.
 The format of a `dispatch` handler is similar to Compojure URL routing, with some minor variations.
 Here's an example, using the `on` macro.

-    (bailey.dispatch/on ctx :get "/path/resource/:id"
+    (bailey.dispatch/on :get "/path/resource/:id"
       [ctx data]
       (let [row (db/get id)]
         (barnum.results/return (select-keys [:id :first_name :last_name] row))))

 The `bailey.dispatch` namespace provides a special `on` macro you can use to write dispatch handlers.
-The syntax is straightforward: `(bailey.dispatch/on ctx VERB url-pattern args & body)`, where `ctx` is the context containing the event registry, `VERB` is a lowercase keyword named after one of the standard HTTP verbs, and `url-pattern` is a string corresponding to the URL you want this handler to respond to.
-These first three arguments are used to set up the routing so that each handler looks for a specific verb+URL pattern to handle and only applies its logic to requests that match.
+The syntax is straightforward: `(bailey.dispatch/on VERB url-pattern args & body)`, where `VERB` is a lowercase keyword named after one of the standard HTTP verbs, and `url-pattern` is a string corresponding to the URL you want this handler to respond to.
+These first two arguments are used to set up the routing so that each handler looks for a specific verb+URL pattern to handle and only applies its logic to requests that match.

 Next comes a vector of 2 arguments that the handler will receive when the ::dispatch event actually fires.
 By convention, these two arguments are named `ctx` and `data`.
 The `ctx` argument is the bailey "context" for the